 ½ cup butter (dairy or non-dairy, or a tad less coconut oil), melted

-¼ cup egg nog (or milk, dairy or non-dairy, see notes for non-dairy)
+¼ cup egg nog, milk (dairy or non-dairy; see notes for non-dairy)

 1 tbsp vanilla extract

 Lightly grease an 8-inch square pan (or line with parchment paper).
 Set aside.

 Combine first three ingredients in a large glass bowl.